lukasmonk/irina/README.md

 Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-See the file "COPYING.txt" for details.
+See the file "copying.txt" for details.